wp-plugins/easy-testimonials/readme.txt

 7. This is the Testimonial Cycle Widget.

 == Changelog ==

+= 1.10 =
+* Feature: adds support for ratings to testimonials and the front-end submission form.
+* Cleans up Submission Form Options screen to be more legible.

 = 1.9 =
 * Feature: adds support for front-end testimonial submission to the submission form.